 Not necessarily.
 Netherlands used to be bigger mink fur producer than Poland before they banned fur farming completely.
 I think it was more about some opportunity that came up in the right time and not just low hanging fruit.
 Poland almost got the fur farming ban in 2020 but political chaos stopped it.

 The strategy in Europe has been to introduce the bans country by country when the opportunity appears.
 Sometimes it means country like Netherlands with big fur industry and sometimes country like Slovakia where one fur farm operated.
 This strategy has the goal to achieve the European momentum to get the EU ban.
-It seems that we are on the path to that
+It seems that we are on the path to that.

 Fighting fur on the demand side does seem more tractable than on the supply side.
 As I say, I'm worried that banning mink farming would result in a move to less responsible countries.
 But if you can make fur symbolize not only animal cruelty but also being "pro-pandemic" and socially irresponsible, I say go for it - it clearly is both of those things.
 If I could wave a magic wand and end the fur industry for good, I'd do it in a heartbeat.

-OK, on further exploration, I am way somewhat more optimistic about shutting down the industry than I was at first, and the paranoia and insularity of fur producers makes me much more pessimistic than before about engineered biosafety improvements at fur farms, at least in Western countries.
-I wouldn't be surprised if the situation is quite a bit different in authoritarian regimes like China and Russia, where I bet there's much less animal liberation activity and, in China at least, a lot more state capacity to crack down on biohazardous practices (although perhaps China would be willing to either ban the trade or use propaganda to sanction the wearing of fur).
+waysomewhat more optimistic about shutting down the industry than I was at first, and the paranoia and insularity of fur producers makes me much more pessimistic than before about engineered biosafety improvements at fur farms, at least in Western countries.
+I wouldn't be surprised if the situation is quite a bit different in authoritarian regimes like China and Russia, where I bet there's much less animal liberation activity and, in China at least, a lot more state capacity to crack down on biohazardous practices (although perhaps China would be willing to either ban the trade or use propaganda to sanction the wearing of fur).Thank you writing about this important topic!
+I've been co-running fur farming ban campaign for more than 10 years in Poland (as co-founder of Otwarte Klatki, part of Anima International) so I'll try to response to some things here from more practical point of view.

 From my experience with fur farming industry, this is going to be very difficult.
 Several years ago Polish government introduced regulation to force mink farms to have double fencing around the farms.
 It was supposed to limit the number of minks escaping the farms.
 It took several years for the farms to adjust and some even today break this basic regulation, with no reaction from the government or institutions.
 We published this report back then (sorry, it is in Polish).
 This is example of small adjustment but it took years and still it hasn't been fully implemented.